quiltdata/quilt/docs/faq.md

 # Advanced

-## How do I use quilt on a remote machine without having to `quilt.login`?
+## How to access private packages from a remote machine, without `quilt.login`

 You can copy your login session to a remote machine.
 Your session is stored in a file called `auth.json` in your local settings directory.
 If you copy it to the proper location on your remote machine, it will be as if you had logged in from that machine.